 Thanks to the long history of conquerors, I grew up in the region with reach and mixed cousins.
 The battles over the fertile fields around the river Danube were frequent, and the need to protect them led to building large fortifications in many cities including my home town.
 The construction started with the arrival of the Romans and ended in Austro-Hungarian times, under the rule of Maria Theresa (German: Maria Theresia) in 18th century.
 She was the only female ruler of the Habsburg dominions and the Queen of Hungary.
 The final shape of the fortress with underground system of tunnels, having four levels, was completed in 1776 under Joseph II, Maria Theresa’s eldest son.
 Sixteen kilometres of the tunnels provided good protection for the solders against Turkish attacks.
-In addition to the military fortification, the Austro-Hungarian empire left us with their customs, language and cousin.
+In addition to the maze-like military fortification, the Austro-Hungarian empire left us with their customs, language and cousin.

 The second “invasion” of a very similar way of cooking and dishes happened after the World War I, with the high number of German workers who kept settling in this region from 1918 on.

 Armed with this double inheritance, making a choice of an Austrian dish was not too difficult, as it was so familiar to me.
 More importantly, the first stop in the new A to Z journey felt like warm homecoming.
-That is exactly what I needed in the era of pandemic where travelling back home and the smell of my mother’s cooking was only a dream.
+That is exactly what I needed in the era of pandemic where travelling back home and the smell of my mother’s cooking is only a dream.

 Alexa is alert